We know how to design the apocalypse

 So here I sit thinking about the multitudes of films that focus on the future.
 Dune.
 What Happened to Monday.
 The Hunger Games.
 Divergent.
 Uglies which was high key trash, no offense.
 I, Robot.
 And one thing keeps sticking with me.
 Beyond the obvious poverty and oppression, the wealthy or dominant parts of these worlds often look incredible.

 Take The Hunger Games.
 I’m actually excited for Sunrise on the Reaping.
 District One kind of looks like a damn good time.
-Loud colors.
-Over-the-top fashion.
-People eating well.
+Loud colors, over the top fashion and people eating well.
 It looks like someone stretched the Kentucky Derby into a civilization.
 Yes it’s built on exploitation, I get that, but aesthetically it hits.
-It has confidence.
+It has a sort of confidence.

 Who Designed These Worlds